gavinhughpalmer/apex-utilities/docs/index.md

 ### [ConfigurationManager](/docs/Configuration-Management/ConfigurationManager.md)

-This class will be used to manage the configuration settings in the system. it is essentially wrapping the custom setting to remove code dependancy on the custom setting
+This uses a custom setting underneath that will allow callers to programatically disable triggers, workflows, process builders and validation rules through code.
+This requires all new configurations to include a catch as the first line so that they can all be turned off.
+If you are using some form of a trigger framework the catch can be added in there so that this doesn't need to be remembered by all developers when adding new triggers.
+The class is mostly useful for turning off automation while setting up test data in test classes so that you can fully test your classes

 ### [DeletionValidator](/docs/Configuration-Management/DeletionValidator.md)

-This class will be used to validate the deletion of objects which are not covered by profiles
+This class will be used to validate the deletion of objects which are not covered by profiles (for example ContentVersions).
+A delete trigger should be implemented on the object calling into this triggerable

 ## String Utilities